 - At the Storage step of the wizard, click Advanced.

 - [For backup jobs managed by the backup server] To periodically perform a health check for the latest restore point in the backup chain, in the Storage-level corruption guard section select the Perform backup files health check check box and specify the time schedule for the health check.

-- [For backup jobs and policies targeted at a Veeam backup repository] Select the Remove deleted items data after check box and specify the number of days for which you want to keep the backup created with the backup job in the target location.
+- Select the Remove deleted items data after check box and specify the number of days for which you want to keep the backup created with the backup job in the target location.

 - For backup jobs managed by the backup server, deleted items retention policy is similar to retention policy for deleted VMs.
 After you remove a protection group or individual computer from a Veeam Agent backup job, Veeam Backup & Replication will keep its data on the backup repository for the period that you have specified.
 When this period is over, backup data of this computer will be removed from the backup repository.
 For more information, see the Retention Policy for Deleted VMs section in the Veeam Backup & Replication User Guide.

 - For backup jobs managed by Veeam Agent, if Veeam Agent does not create new restore points for the backup, the backup will remain in the target location for the period that you have specified.
 When this period is over, the backup will be removed from the target location.
 For more information, see the Veeam Agent for Linux User Guide.

 By default, the deleted items data retention period is 30 days.
 Do not set the deleted items retention period to 1 day or a similar short interval.
 In the opposite case, the backup job may work not as expected and remove data that you still require.